bslevin/BattleShipCIProject3/README.md

 # Credits

-- Credit to a personal mentor Diego Riemerez a tutuor on preply for private classes
+- Credit to a private mentor Diego Riemerez a tutuor on Preply for private classes
+- I live shared this project on VSCode with Diego Riemerez and his input was essential to it's running
 - Youtube tutorials
   -
   -